Swimming as a transguy, generally; do I have to give up swimming if I’m transgender? What do I wear if I haven’t had/don’t want top surgery?

 I just started high school in September and I swim on the girls’ swim team.
 That’s been really uncomfortable and I want to swim on the boys’ team.
 But the big question is: What do I wear?
 I looked on Underworks for a swim binder but it seems too baggy for competitive swimming.
 So I was thinking about using a nude half binder along with the longer speedo shorts.
 Do you think that would be okay to wear and also would it be easy enough to maneuver in?
 I hope I don’t have to wait for top surgery to swim…

-The reality is there is no perfect answer.
-I wore a women’s swim suit for the entire time I had breasts.
-It was the easiest way for me.
-My logic was that my body had these parts and the suit fit those parts and that was that.
+Okay, safety taken care of, the unfortunate reality is there is no perfect solution for swim suits.
+(Swim suits are hard for most people!
+You don’t have to be trans to hate them.)
+Many people ask me what I did before transition — I wore a women’s swim suit for the entire time I had breasts, and even for a few months after top surgery before I decided to swim for the men’s team.
+This was the easiest way for me.
+My logic was that my body had these parts and the “women’s” suit fit those parts and that was that.
 But I also get that’s not always that easy.
 So here are my suggestions/the ideas I’ve come up with thus far:

 - Wearing a boys’ jammers with a Jolyn bikini top.